-My personal background spans a number of areas not limited to psychology — I also incorporate my knowledge of metaphysics and dynamic systems design in my approach to the human mind, whether in my teaching, research, or practice.
-The main three values that underpin my work are: The open exploration of mind, intellectual freedom, and collaborative self-growth.
+My personal background spans a number of areas not limited to psychology — in my work I also incorporate my knowledge of philosophy and cybernetics to develop a multidimensional approach to the human mind.
+My main roles as an academic involve teaching and research in cognitive science.
+The main three values that underpin my work are: (a) The open exploration of mind (b) intellectual freedom and (c) collaborative self-growth.

 1. Open consciousness exploration

 William James' doctrine to pursue the broad spectrum of states of consciousness has somewhat been lost in modern psychology and counselling degrees.
 An open dialogue around the consciousness issue is inclusive of all facets of mind - such as anomalistic phenomena and altered states.
 For the most part studies into these aspects of consciousness has either been marginalised or ignored in research programs.
 However an open exploration of consciousness is essential to build a 'whole picture' of the human mind.